Whatever Will Be: Singles

 "Pointless Relationship" was released as the lead single on 14 November 2004, "Pointless Relationship" debuted within the ARIA Singles Chart at number 7 before peaking at number five, spending fifteen weeks on the chart.
 Upon the song's release it quickly shot to number one on the Australian Top 100 Radio Airplay Chart, becoming the highest charting debut single in years.
 "Pointless Relationship" certified Platinum in Australia.

 "Whatever Will Be was released as the second single off the album on 28 March 2005.
 Quickly after its release it debuted at number thirteen on the ARIA Singles Chart and spent a total of eighteen weeks on the charts.
 It ended its year making the ARIA Year End chart at number 98.

 "It's a Beautiful Thing" was chosen as the third and last single off the album being released on 24 July 2005.
 It quickly debuted in the ARIA Singles chart at number thirty, the song peaked at number six, spending twelve weeks on the chart.
 "It's a Beautiful Thing" became the second most downloaded song in its debut week, behind Rob Thomas's "This Is How a Heart Breaks".
 The also peaked at number forty-nine within the Australian Top 100 Radio Airplay Chart, becoming her lowest charting single.

 Commercial performance

 On 30 May 2005, Whatever Will Be made its debut in the ARIA Albums Chart at number thirteen.
 During its second week on the chart it remained at its peak position of number thirteen.
 However, during its third week, it had a significant drop by twenty-three spots landing the album at number thirty-six.
 During its fourth week, it once again fell father landing at number forty-three.
-It ended its run on 20 June, falling completely off the chart and not charting since then.
+It ended its run on June 20, dropping off the chart..